New and Improved Course

 Business development, tech and marketing for Canine Business owners

 The next Certificate Course in Canine Remedial Massage will commence: TBA

 Course Content Delivery

-Course Content Delivery: A blended delivery of course content includes online learning modules for delivery of lectures, slides and reference materials. plus live monthly Q & A webinars to answer any questions you have and to meet other students.
-These webinars are recorded and uploaded into the course content website.
+Course Content Delivery: A blended delivery of course content includes online learning modules for delivery of lectures, slides and reference materials.
+Plus live monthly Q & A webinars customised to student questions.
+In addition, there are case studies provided and a live face-to-face workshop.

-There is one compulsory 3-day workshop delivered at the Dogs in Motion Canine Rehabilitation Clinic in Melbourne.
-This workshop is an intense practical hands-on practice of canine massage on real animal patients.
+There is one compulsory 3-day workshop delivered in Melbourne approximately 8 months after course start date.
+This workshop is an intense practical hands-on practice of canine massage on real animal patients, including live case studies and an individual assessment.
 Devised to support your theoretical learning & ensure you achieve the necessary skills to competently deliver effective treatment.

 Assessments & Examinations